jdbaugher/BasicSeqPop/README.md

 ### Creates simulated populations of sequence reads for sampling

-These scripts can be used to create populations of sequencing reads (from an MSA) from which random samplings of reads can be drawn.
+These scripts can be used to create populations of sequencing reads from which random samplings of reads can be drawn.
 The scripts accompany an upcoming peer-reviewed journal article.
 Additional details will be provided as they become available.

 ## Requirements
 This workflow has been tested on MACOSX and linux operating systems using recent versions of R.